Ihor Shevchenko

 Shevchenko was the founder and President of the Ukrainian Bar Association (2002-2007).
-He also founded and led the leading Ukrainian law firm “Shevchenko Didkovskiy & Partners” from 1995 to 2008 (currently “Asters”).
+He also founded and led the leading Ukrainian law firm "Shevchenko Didkovskiy & Partners" from 1995 to 2008 (currently "Asters").

 Education

-In September 1977 Shevchenko’s family moved to Kiev.
+In September 1977 Shevchenko's family moved to Kyiv.
 In 1978-1988 Shevchenko attended Kyiv public school #206.

 In 1988 he enrolled into the National University of Physical Education and Sport of Ukraine, where he studied in the faculty of professional sport, specializing in athletics.
 Having decided not to pursue a career as a professional athlete, in 1991 Shevchenko transferred to the History Faculty of Taras Shevchenko National University of Kyiv.

 In September 1992, Shevchenko transferred to the law faculty of Taras Shevchenko National University of Kyiv.
 Two months later, following a competitive selection process, he entered the university's newly-established Institute of International Relations in the faculty of International Law.
 In 1996 Shevchenko graduated with a degree in International Law and English.
 During his studies Shevchenko played an active role in university life, founding the League of Law Students of the Institute of International Relations and being one of the founders of the all-Ukrainian Association of Law Students (which in 2006 was converted into the League of Law Students of Ukrainian Bar Association) and was a member of the International Law Students Association.
 In 1996, Shevchenko organized and led the first ever visit by a delegation of Ukrainian law students to the congress of the International Law Students Association in Washington DC and the Telders International Law Moot Court Competition.

 In 1995 Shevchenko studied European Union Law and Human Rights in the European University Institute (Florence, Italy).

 In 1996 Shevchenko won a Muskie Scholarship of University of Minnesota Law School to study in America where he earned a Master's degree.
 In 2003 Shevchenko was recognized by the US State Department as the most outstanding Ukrainian graduate of the Muskie program.

 In 1998 Shevchenko earned the diploma of specialist in international capital markets of the London Chartered Institute for Securities & Investment for Securities & Investment.

 In 2006, Shevchenko won an international competition and became the first Ukrainian to receive a scholarship from the Yale World Fellows program to study at Yale University.
-The two other Ukrainians who have been selected for this program is the former Verkhovna Rada (Ukrainian parliament) deputy and Ambassador to Canada Andriy Shevchenko (2008) and frontman of Ukraine's most popular band “Okean Elzy” Svyatoslav Vakarchuk (2015).
+The two other Ukrainians who have been selected for this program is the former Verkhovna Rada (Ukrainian parliament) deputy and Ambassador to Canada Andriy Shevchenko (2008) and frontman of Ukraine's most popular band "Okean Elzy" Svyatoslav Vakarchuk (2015).

-In 2007, Shevchenko was selected by the World Economic Forum in Davos from the members of the Forum of Young Global Leaders to participate in the “Global Leadership and Public Policy in the 21st Century” program in Harvard University's John F. Kennedy School of Government.
+In 2007, Shevchenko was selected by the World Economic Forum in Davos from the members of the Forum of Young Global Leaders to participate in the "Global Leadership and Public Policy in the 21st Century" program in Harvard University's John F. Kennedy School of Government.

 In 1994, Shevchenko undertook an internship in the Ukrainian Embassy in Brussels at the invitation of Ukraine's Ministry of Foreign Affairs.

 In 1996 he completed an internship in the central apparatus of the Anti-Monopoly Committee of Ukraine.